-Dr. W. James Jacob is Professor of Leadership at the University of Memphis Department of Leadership.
-He also serves as Co-Director of the Center for the Study of Higher Education and as a member of the Leadership Memphis Executive Program.
-Prior to this, he served for 10 years at the University of Pittsburgh as Director of the Institute for International Studies in Education.
+Dr. W. James Jacob is currently Vice President of Innovation and International at Collaborative Brain Trust (CBT).
+He has held several senior higher education leadership positions, including as Professor and Chairperson at the University of Memphis Department of Leadership and as a leadership faculty member and Director of the Institute for International Studies in Education at the University of Pittsburgh.
 He is a results-oriented senior manager and researcher specializing in strategic planning, quality assurance, academic affairs, community engagement, and change management.

 Dr. Jacob has extensive administrative experience in establishing international partnerships, professional development and training programs, and external research and program funding opportunities.
 His international networks span every major global region, where he has helped forge sustainable partnerships with universities, government agencies, nongovernmental organizations, and alumni groups.
 Some of the organizations Dr. Jacob has worked with include the Asian Development Bank, East-West Center, European Union, UNAIDS, UNDP, UNESCO, UNICEF, The World Bank, USAID, U.S. Department of Education, U.S. Department of State, ProLiteracy Worldwide, South Pacific Forum, UNITUS, and many government ministries of education and health.